mitodl/micromasters/grades/README.md

 Overview: After Pearson has delivered to all the proctored exam grades, we share them with the course team.
 It typically takes them a few weeks to adjust the grades and return them to us for upload.

+### Checklist

+This can be used for creating an issue task at the end of each exam session.
+Just copy and paste the source markdown:

+- [ ] Deliver preliminary grade report to the course team
+- [ ] Wait for course team to deliver adjust grades
+- [ ] Test adjusted grades and confirm counts of new course certificates and program certificates
+- [ ] Wait for course team to confirm counts with faculty
+- [ ] load adjusted grades
+- [ ] release exam grades to learners
+- [ ] update combined final grades
+- [ ] confirm creation of course certificates and program certificates

+Detailed explanations below:

 ### Deliver a preliminary grade report to the course team

 Grades arrive daily from the proctored exam vendor.
 Our Business Intelligence Server (BI) has a report that is updated